 Burns: Wasn't your nose broken?
 Radar: Oh no, sir, it was just sprained.
 Doctor Pierce said I should just stay off my nose for awhile.
 Burns: I'm a doctor and that's crazy!
 Radar: I've heard that, sir.

-Burns: What I don't understand is, why does everyone take an instant dislike to me?
-Trapper: It saves time.
+Burns: What I don't understand is, why do people take an instant dislike to me?
+Trapper: It saves time, Frank.

 Jon Stewart had a great many hilarious barbs to shoot at the guys on Crossfire, but perhaps none quite so good as the ones that passed unnoticed.

 Larry: Man!
 Oz, I would love to get me some of that Buffy and Willow action, if you know what.